Donor Profile

 Bilateral Spending

-The EUI have committed to spending 0.15-0.2% of GNI on ODA to low-income countries and states affected by fragility and conflict in the short term, and 0.2% of GNI on ODA to these countries by 2030.
-However, EUI’s ODA to low-income countries has decreased by 13% between 2017 and 2021.
+The EUI have committed to spending 0.15-0.2% of GNI on ODA to LICs and states affected by fragility and conflict in the short term, and 0.2% of GNI on ODA to these countries by 2030.
+However, EUI’s ODA to LICs has been trending downward since 2017.
+In 2022, support to Ukraine, an LMIC, further decreased the share of funding to LICs.

 The EUI provide a majority of their ODA in the form of grants (69%, or US$16.7 billion in 2021).
 The EUI prefer project-type interventions, which accounted for 73% of bilateral ODA (US$17.6 billion) in 2021, much higher than the 43% DAC average.

 A portion of EUI ODA is channeled as loans, mostly from the EIB.
-The majority of EUI’s loans are provided within Europe and Northern Africa (each accounting for about a third of all loans from EUI in 2021).
+The majority of EUI’s loans are provided within Europe and Northern Africa.

 The EIB is also a key actor for managing funds through the EFSD under the EIP.
 The EFSD was initially endorsed by the EU with a contribution of EUR4.5 billion ( US$5 billion) from the previous MFF.
 The EFSD was meant to generate additional public and private investments worth EUR44 billion ( US$49.3 billion) in the EU neighborhood and Africa mobilized through investment windows that address socio-economic causes of migration.
 The EFSD+, which replaces the ESFD under the 2021-2027 MFF, has nearly EUR15 billion ( US$17.8 billion) dedicated to it from NDICI’s geographic envelopes.